WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/k.md

 # K

-## KB, kilobyte
+## kB, KB, kilobyte

 Initialism for *kilobyte*.
-Use uppercase.

 In the decimal system, *kilobyte* is abbreviated as *kB*, where one *kB* equals 1000 bytes in the context of file size or storage capacity.
-In the binary system of *kilobyte* is abbreviated as *KB*, where one *KB* equals 1024 bytes in the context of computer memory.
+In the binary system, *kilobyte* is abbreviated as *KB*, where one *KB* equals 1024 bytes in the context of computer memory.

 In the noun form, insert a space between the numeral and the abbreviation.
 Use the preposition *of* before the unit.